fecgov/openFEC/README.md

 * [auto] Master is deployed to prod

 ## Additional developer notes
-Add a note here.
-This section covers a few topics we think might help you in developer tasks, after
+This section covers a few topics we think might help you after you've gotten set up.

 ### API umbrella
 The staging and production environments use the [API Umbrella](https://apiumbrella.io) for